-If you choose to do this, your compensation payment may not be enough to meet the full cost of buying out the reduction to your pension for the current period of service.
+If you choose to do this, your compensation payment may not be enough to meet the full cost of buying out the reduction to your pension.
+If this is the case, you will need to make the additional payment using your own funds.
+Please contact the Scheme Administrator at contactcentre@mycsp.co.uk for details of how to do this.